Icom IC-R8600 "Wide Band" SDR / DSP

 being this not in Icom's game plan do not look for it to be included

-either (ditto for Yaesu's Fusion C4FM).
+either later on (ditto for Yaesu's Fusion C4FM).
 But there is a I/Q baseband

 port provided for using external decoding devices.